 - Length 4 yrs

 You’ll enter the program after completing your first year in Land and Food Systems, Arts, or Sciences.
 In the third and fourth years of the program, you’ll select a resource area and a region of the world as the focus of your studies.
 A self-directed program, you’ll focus on local and international resource issues and build your own degree path through a combination of science, humanities, and social science courses offered at faculties across UBC.

-The GRS program includes international experience, through UBC’s Go Global Student Exchange program and through GRS specific exchanges, such as the popular field studies program in Kenya.
+The international experiences are offered through UBC’s Go Global Student Exchange program as well as through GRS-specific exchanges, including the popular field studies program in Kenya.
 The program received the 2002 Award for Excellence in Internationalization, sponsored by Scotiabank and the Association of Universities and Colleges of Canada, and the Alfred Scow Award in 2007 for contribution to student development.Send details